 This will obviously have a knock-on effect on shipping, Malhotra outlined, as it will result in some “pretty robust” demand across certain sectors, which will “certainly” aid the dry bulk shipping sector and quite possibly amongst tankers as well.

-“Rare earths and base metals, they’re going to do incredibly well as battery storage technology matures,” he said, although Malhotra added that these might have seen even stronger demand if investments in renewables and storage technology picked up following a Kamala Harris victory.
+“Rare earth and base metals, they’re going to do incredibly well as battery storage technology matures,” he said, although Malhotra added that these might have seen even stronger demand if investments in renewables and storage technology picked up following a Kamala Harris victory.

 But how about coal?
 Can this commodity simultaneously co-exist in an environment where base metals are doing well, as energy storage and renewables are in a fairly robust place?